 Code of Conduct

-This includes (but is not limited to): respect for competition officials, ski area employees, and the skiing public, courtesy and good manners, responsible behavior, no profane or abusive language, mature conduct, respect for facilities, privileges and operating procedures and closed areas, and attendance at award ceremonies and receptions.
+This includes (but is not limited to): respect for competition officials, ski area employees, and the skiing public, courtesy and good manners, responsible behavior, no profane language or abusive language, mature conduct, respect for facilities, privileges and operating procedures, and closed areas, and attendance at award ceremonies and receptions.

 All athletes must comply with the current USSS and PARA codes of conduct as well as these organizations' current equipment standards.
 Parents and guardians while on the mountain during official USSS or PARA events are also expected to comply with USSS and PARA code of conduct.

 All athletes and parents agree to review and acknowledge compliance with US Ski & Snowboard (USSS) equipment rules for all age groups.
 The USSS equipment specifications by age group are available on the USSS website.
 Violation of the equipment rules may result in disqualification or sanctions imposed by the Race Organizing Committee, PARA, or USSS.

 All WPRC athletes, parents and guardians will abide by all rules of skier safety, including those rules set forth by individual ski areas while at WPRC supported events.